temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 Like the Worker you created, this program uses `client.Dial` to connect to the Temporal server.
 It then specifies a [Workflow ID](https://docs.temporal.io/application-development/foundations/?lang=go#workflow-id) for the Workflow, as well as the Task Queue.
 The Worker you created is looking for tasks on that Task Queue.

 :::tip Specify a Workflow ID
-You don't need to specify a Workflow ID, as Temporal will generate one for you, but specifying the ID yourself makes it easier for you to find it later in logs, or interact with a running Workflow in the future.
-It's a good practice to use an ID that reflects some business process or entity.
-For example, you might use a customer ID or email address as part of the Workflow if you were running one Workflow per customer.
+You don't need to specify a Workflow ID, as Temporal will generate one for you, but defining the ID yourself makes it easier for you to find it later in logs or interact with a running Workflow in the future.

+Using an ID that reflects some business process or entity is a good practice.
+For example, you might use a customer ID or email address as part of the Workflow ID  if you ran one Workflow per customer.
+This would make it easier to find all of the Workflow Executions related to that customer later.
 :::

 You can [get the results](https://docs.temporal.io/application-development/foundations/?lang=go#get-workflow-results) from your Workflow right away, or you can get the results at a later time.
 This implementation attempts to get the results immediately by calling  `we.Get`, which blocks the program's execution until the Workflow Execution completes.